bxparks/AceWire/README.md

 Unified interface for selecting different I2C implementations on Arduino platforms.
 Uses C++ templates to achieve minimal or zero-cost runtime overhead for the abstraction.
+In more technical terms, the library provides compile-time polymorphism instead of runtime polymorphism to avoid the overhead of the `virtual` keyword.

 The code was initially part of the [AceSegment](https://github.com/bxparks/AceSegment) library, but was extracted into a separate library so that it can be shared with other projects.

-This library provides the following C++ class templates:
+It provides the following implementations:

 * `TwoWireInterface.h`
+    * Thin wrapper around the `TwoWire` class in the pre-installed `<Wire.h>` library.
+    * Other hardware and software implementations are supported as long as they use implement a handful of methods that are syntactically compatible with `TwoWire`.
+See [Compatibility](#Compatibility) below for a non-exhaustive list of compatible 3rd party libraries.
 * `SimpleWireInterface.h`
+    * AceWire's own software bitbanging implementation that supports just enough I2C to communicate with the HT16K33 controller chip.
 * `SimpleWireFastInterface.h`
+    * Same as `SimpleWireInterface.h` using one of the `<digitalWriteFast.h>`
+      libraries.

 **Version**: 0.1 (2021-06-25)